jonpereiradev/diff-objects/README.md

 ## Future implementations

-- Order of the result using @DiffOrder not implemented yet;
 - Enable only different object for diff result;
 - Collection with value working with navigate properties like "emails.principal.description";